 Program Educational Objectives

-Graduates of the Bachelors of Science and Engineering Program in Materials Science and Engineering will:
+Within a few years of graduation, graduates of the Bachelors of Science and Engineering Program in Materials Science and Engineering will:

 - Excel in careers in materials science and engineering practice and research in materials-relevant industries, such as biomedical, electronics, energy, telecommunications, and transportation.